 Board Member & Foster Screener Lorelei Downes

 Growing up, my family always took in dogs, usually with a host of behaviour issues, generally keeping them as our own.
 When my husband and I met, it was a perfect match as he is as much of a ‘Dog Lover’ as I am.
 As we wanted to adopt a ‘flat faced’ dog into our family, but neither of us knew much about the breed, we decided to volunteer and then foster with Homeward Bound to educate ourselves, and to help make a difference for the dogs who are otherwise unwanted.
 While our household may not have had many fosters, (four to be exact) we can safely say we have had our fosters the longest.
 Homeward Bound Rescue founder Kathy, had a soft spot for a sad story, and Senior Coonhounds Delcie and Lilly, surrendered and unwanted at age 12, were perhaps the saddest.
 My husband Darren, our children Zachariah, Riley and Ethan, welcomed the girls at 12, and fostered them until they died at 16.
-We still aspire to have a flat faced dog join our family, and our beloved Golden Retriever Callaway, but in the meantime, there are many dogs to fill our home and hearts with love.
+Recently, we added our foster Barney (as we say ‘Foster Fail’- but really it is more of a ‘WIN’!) as a pal to our beloved Golden Retriever Callaway.
+There are many dogs to fill our home and hearts with love.
 Consider fostering, to save a life and enrich yours.

 Board Member & Events Coordinator Jana Osbourne